JumiDeluxe/coreblocks/docs/problem_checklist.md

 4. Make sure all amaranth statements are added to some domain.

-5. Check if your code doesn't have any combinational loops - especially if your simulation hangs.
+5. Check if your code doesn't have any combinational boobs - especially if your simulation hangs.

 Please extend this list if you spot yourself doing an easy-to-fix mistake.